eb4j/eb4j/README.md

 As usual of other projects hosted on GitHub, we are welcome forking source and send modification as a Pull Request.
-It is recommended to post an issue before sending a patch.
+It is recommended to post an issue before sending a patch, and share your opinions and/or problems.

 ## Copyrights and License